ictofiq/hello-world/README.md

 # hello-world
-Every one needs to start some where :)
+Every one needs to start somewhere :)

+Hi this is my first commit, i'm realy excited!